latam-polmeth/Meeting2023/README.md

 ## Application process
 The application process [will be open from June 1st to July 30st, 2023](https://www.cambridge.org/core/membership/spm/conferences).
 Those interested in attending must indicate paper title, author information, and an abstract not exceeding 3,000 characters.
 Graduate students must indicate their intention to participate in the poster session.

 The organizing team will notify applicants of its decision on August 10, 2023.
-Applicants will then have the chance to register from August 15th through October 13th, 2023.
+Applicants will then have the chance to register from July 17th through October 13th, 2023.

 There is a small registration fee of US$10 and US$20 for student and non-student SPM members and of US$25 and US$50 for non-members, respectively.
 Registration is available at the event's [Cambridge University Press website](https://www.cambridge.org/core/membership/spm/conferences).